Mental Health Resources

 Youth Mental Health First Aid

-Opportunities for parents and interested community members to earn certification as Youth Mental Health First Aid providers will be presented through the S3 Office on a quarterly basis for 2019-20 school year.
+Opportunities for parents and interested community members to earn certification as Youth Mental Health First Aid providers will be presented through the S3 Office each semester.
 Similar to traditional First Aid Training, YMHFA helps us all be better prepared to respond in situations where help is needed.
 Stay tuned to this space for dates and other sign-up information.
 Space will be limited.
 Email Lisa Landon, School Counselor if you want more information.
 At this time, Youth Mental Health First Aid at CMHS is open to adults only.

 Mental Health Awareness Week

 Ideally mental health awarness routinely occurs as we interract with each other and show sensitivity, compassion and kindness -- especially during life's more difficult seasons.
 Sometimes reminders are helpful.
 With that thought in mind, the S3 Team will be coordinating Mental Health Awarness Week the week of October 7 - 11, 2019 to emphasize the importance of this topic.
 If you are a student or parent interested in helping plan for this week, please email any of our School Counselors.